Updating your relationship status & details

 Starting a committed relationship and setting up your future together is an incredibly exciting time, and Westpac is here to help.
 After exploring your current situation and your future goals, we will be able to discuss with you accounts, cards and loans as well as simplified methods to coordinate your banking and payments.
-Being informed and having the right tools could make your lives easier while reducing the stress.
+Being informed and having the right tools could make your lives easier and help you achieve your relationship goals.

 Your visit to a Westpac branch may involve reviewing all your independent accounts and loans as well as establishing new accounts as required – be it in your name alone, joint or as guarantor with your Banker.

-With Westpac, you have access to financial advisers, home loan specialists as well as customer care, financial assistance and financial relief departments.
+With Westpac, you have access to home loan specialists as well as customer care, financial assistance and financial relief departments.

 Connecting with Westpac

-Alternatively, if you prefer not to use or don’t have access to Westpac Connect, you could reach key Westpac contacts below for assistance:
+Alternatively, if you prefer not to use or don’t have access to Westpac App, you could reach key Westpac contacts below for assistance:

 |Westpac Home Loans||132 558, 8am - 8pm, 7 days a week (AEST)|